 "Stela D, dedicated on the hotun of the cycle that began with Stela B, was to be the final stone monument of the great king who raised it.
 Standing at the base of Temple 2, it is the northern stela of the Great Plaza and faces south toward the north stairway of Temple 4.
-Its eloquent imagery presents 18-Rabbit in the guise of an old god.
+Its eloquent imagery presents 18-Rabbit [the 13th ruler of Copan] in the guise of an old god.

 Elizabeth A. Newsome, Trees of Paradise and Pillars of the World: The Serial Stela Cycle of 18-Rabbit-God K, King of Copan, p.
 141-3